amugoodbad229/CartPoleRL/README.md

 - Python 3.10+
 - Optional: NVIDIA GPU for CUDA acceleration
 - ProtoTwin Connect (PTC)
+> [!IMPORTANT]
+> Python 3.10 or newer is required.
+If you have multiple Python versions installed, make sure your shell uses Python 3.10+ within the `uv` environment.

+> [!NOTE]
+> The project runs on CPU if a compatible GPU is not available.

 Note: The project runs on CPU if a compatible GPU is not available.